kxc26381/volunteer-work/README.md

 ## Dependencies
 1. Download the latest version of Python from https://www.python.org/downloads/
 2. Install dependencies by running pip install -r requirements.txt in terminal or command line

+## Run
+Run python final_volunteer_work.py in command line to run the web scraper